pytorch/pytorch/docs/source/hub.rst

     def resnet18(pretrained=False, **kwargs):
         """
         Resnet18 model
-        pretrained (bool): a required kwargs for all entrypoints kwargs are arguments for the function
+        pretrained (bool): kwargs, load pretrained weights into the model
         """
         # Call the model in the repo
         from torchvision.models.resnet import resnet18 as _resnet18